marcelovbcfilho/cinnamon-transparent-panels/README.md

 ## Installation
 ### Cinnamon Spices
-Download it [from here][spices] or search for _"Transparent panels"_ in your Cinnamon extension settings.
+Download it [from here][spices] or search for _"Transparent panels reloaded"_ in your Cinnamon extension settings.
 ### From source
 To download the source and install it, execute the following as a normal user (you will need [git](https://git-scm.com/)).
 ``` shell